FreshMutroom/UE4DocTool/README.md

 Examples of what it can do: https://freshmutroom.github.io/UE4DocTool/

-Download GUI application of it here, capable of documenting UE4 projects and plugins (only works on non-built-in plugins.
-A built-in plugin is one that comes with the engine): https://drive.google.com/file/d/199DYAOpCZ5nXx-vE7mViBrL9786oCODk/view?usp=sharing
+Download GUI application of it here, capable of documenting UE4 projects and non-built-in plugins (A built-in plugin is one that comes with the engine): https://drive.google.com/file/d/199DYAOpCZ5nXx-vE7mViBrL9786oCODk/view?usp=sharing

 To use this application requires the following: